plaublin/intel_sgx_tutorial/README.md

 page](https://github.com/mesalock-linux) lists crates that have been ported to SGX.)

-We need to modify both `Cargo.toml` file to add the dependency:
+Both `Cargo.toml` files have been modified to add the dependency:
 ```toml
 # in app/Cargo.toml
 [dependencies]